-Are you deep in tax debt and it feels like you have no way out?
-You may have received a notification stating that the IRS will place a levy on your bank account to collect a debt.
+Have you accumulated a large tax liability and it feels like you have no way out?
+You may have received a notification stating that the IRS will place a levy on your bank account to collect on a tax balance.

-There is a way to resolve your tax debt and get a fresh start.
+There is a way to resolve your tax liability and get a fresh start.
 That’s through the IRS offer in compromise program.

 It’s a complex program that’s often misunderstood.
 Read on to learn what the offer in compromise program is and how you can get your offer approved.